India, UK must develop strong bilateral defence ties: Boris Johnson | International

 He also raised the Ukraine issue with Prime Minister Narendra Modi and said, "India strongly condemns the atrocities of Russia against Bucha."
 He further said that he is ready to take any step but has to wait until the investigation is completed.
 Johnson landed in Gujarat earlier today for his two-day India visit.
 He was accorded a grand welcome at the airport in Ahmedabad.

-He firstly visited Sabarmati Ashram and was accompanied by Gujarat Chief Minister Bhupesh Patel.
+He firstly visited Sabarmati Ashram and was accompanied by Gujarat Chief Minister.
 'Guide to London', one of the first few books written by Mahatma Gandhi which never got published will also be gifted to UK Prime Minister by Sabarmati Ashram.

 UK PM then net Adani Group Chairman Gautam Adani.
 "Honoured to host @BorisJohnson, the first UK PM to visit Gujarat, at Adani HQ.
 Delighted to support climate & sustainability agenda with a focus on renewables, green H2 & new energy.
 Will also work with UK companies to co-create defence & aerospace technologies," Adani tweeted.